Border Amateur Football League

 The Border Amateur Football League is a football league for amateur clubs in the Scottish Borders.

 The league was founded in 1936 and is affiliated to the Scottish Amateur Football Association.
-It currently features 31 teams in three divisions, named A, B and C. Teams from all three divisions compete for the Waddell Cup and (providing they enter) the South Cup and Scottish Amateur Cup.
-The Border Cup and Beveridge Cup are competed for by teams in the A Division; the Wright Cup and Walls Cup for teams in the B Division and the Sanderson Cup and Collie Cup for teams in the C Division.
+It currently features 25 teams in two divisions, named the A and B. Teams from both divisions compete for the Waddell Cup and Colin Campbell Cup and (providing they enter) the South Cup and Scottish Amateur Cup.
+The Border Cup is competed for by A Division clubs and Beveridge Cup by clubs from the B Division.
 The Forsyth Cup is a consolation tournament for teams knocked out in the preliminary and first round of the Waddell Cup.